 Look at Coca Cola blog, for example.
 They celebrate each fun holiday with a cool well-branded graphic.
 Note that they publish timely content not just on holidays.
 They also celebrate Prom Day, first day of spring and more:

 Content planning takes time but it is well worth it.
-You can discover customer acquisition channels you’d never think of, build brand loyalty and increase your conversions using the tips above!
+By following a solid content strategy and leveraging content intelligence you can discover customer acquisition channels you’d never think of, build brand loyalty and increase your conversions using the tips above!